dipanjanswapna/reddotclassroombype/blueprint.md

 The Admin has full control over the platform.

 - **Dashboard**: Central overview of platform-wide analytics (revenue, users, enrollments).
-- **Homepage Management**: A full CMS to control all sections of the main landing page.
+- **Homepage Management**: A full CMS to control all sections of the main landing page and static pages like "About Us".
 - **Offline Hub**: Manage physical branches, batches, offline courses, and student assignments to them.
 - **Scan Attendance**: QR code/barcode scanner for taking attendance.
+- **Group Access Verification**: Verify enrollment IDs to grant students access to secret groups.
 - **Call Center**: View lists of absent students for follow-up and manage monthly student counseling calls.
 - **User Management**:
     - **Staff Users**: Manage Admins, Teachers, Sellers, Moderators, and Affiliates.
     - **Student Users**: Manage Students and Guardians.
-    - **Manage User (Search)**: A dedicated page to search for any user by ID/roll number and view/edit their complete profile, including courses, attendance, and payments.
+    - **Manage User (Search)**: A dedicated page to search for any user by ID/roll number and view/edit their complete profile, including courses, attendance, and detailed payment history (paid, due, status).
 - **Sellers**: Approve, manage, and view third-party seller organizations.
-- **Courses**: Create, edit, publish, approve, and delete all courses on the platform.
+- **Courses**: Create, edit, publish, approve, and delete all courses.
+Manage **Course Cycles** to sell parts of a course separately.
 - **Blog**: A complete Content Management System (CMS) for creating, editing, and deleting blog posts.
 - **Teachers**: Approve applications and manage teacher profiles.
 - **Promo Codes**: Create and manage all promotional codes.